Jonathan2251/lbd/source/asm.rst

 .. _asm-f3:
 .. graphviz:: ../Fig/asm/asmDfdEx2.gv
+   :caption: Data flow in MatchAndEmitInstruction(), for instance: add $v1, $v0, $at"

 .. _asm-f4:
 .. graphviz:: ../Fig/asm/asmDfdEx3.gv
+   :caption: Data flow in and between MatchAndEmitInstruction() and encodeInstruction(), for instance: add $v1, $v0, $at

 MatchTable0 include all the possibile combinations of opcode and operands type.
 Even the assembly instruction of user input may pass Cpu0AsmParser in syntax